upstream-se/guidebook-draft/docs/motivation/index.md

 This part does not attempt to prove validity or prescribe action.
 Its role is to clarify why upstream concerns deserve explicit treatment.

+## What this part does not do

+The Motivation part does not define the discipline formally.
+It does not introduce the metamodel, articulate validity conditions, or prescribe practices and artifacts.

+It does not establish compliance criteria.
+It does not attempt to resolve the challenges it describes.
+It does not provide transformation rules or operational guidance.

+All normative content is introduced in later parts of the guidebook, where definitions, structural commitments, and validity constraints are made explicit.

+## Relation to the rest of the guidebook

+The Motivation part provides contextual grounding for the guidebook.
+It explains why upstream concerns matter before defining what is valid or how to act.

+The normative structure of the discipline is introduced in later parts of the guidebook.
+There, definitions, structural commitments, and validity conditions are made explicit.

+↗ See **[Foundations](../foundations/)** for the part that defines the normative structure of the discipline.

 ## Pages in this part

 The Motivation part is composed of the following pages: